U.S. Energy Information Administration logo

 Electricity generation from nonhydro renewables

-Renewable electricity generation from sources other than hydropower has steadily increased in recent years, mainly because of additions to wind and solar generating capacity.
-Since 2013, total annual electricity generation from utility-scale nonhydro renewable sources has been greater than total annual hydropower generation.
+Renewable electricity generation from sources other than hydropower has steadily increased in recent years, mainly because of additions to wind and solar generation capacity.
+Since 2013, total annual electricity generation from utility-scale nonhydropower renewable sources has been greater than from total annual hydropower.

 Although relatively small in terms of its share of total U.S. electricity-generation capacity and generation, solar electricity-generation capacity and generation have grown significantly in recent years.
-Utility-scale solar electricity-generation capacity rose from about 314 MW—or 314,000 kW—in 1990 to about 72,108 MW—about 72 million kW—at the end of 2022.
+Utility-scale solar electricity-generation capacity rose from about 314 MW (314,000 kW) in 1990 to about 91,309 MW (about 91 million kW) at the end of 2023.
 About 98% was solar photovoltaic systems and 2% was solar thermal-electric systems.
-Solar energy's share of total U.S. utility-scale electricity generation in 2022 was about 3.4%, up from less than 0.1% in 1990.
-In addition, EIA estimates that at the end of 2022, the United States had 39,487 MW of small-scale solar photovoltaic-generation capacity, and electricity generation from small-scale photovoltaic systems was about 59 billion kWh.
+Solar energy's share of total U.S. utility-scale electricity generation in 2023 was about 3.9%, up from less than 0.1% in 1990.
+In addition, EIA estimates that at the end of 2023, the United States had 47,704 MW of small-scale solar PV generation capacity, and that about 74 billion kWh were generated by small-scale PV systems.

 did youknow